MicrosoftDocs/sql-docs/docs/dma/dma-configurationsettings.md

 ---
-title: "Configure settings (Data Migration Assistant) | Microsoft Docs"
+title: "Configure settings for Data Migration Assistant (SQL Server) | Microsoft Docs"
 description: Learn how to configure settings for the Data Migration Assistant by updating values in the configuration file ms.custom: "" ms.date: "08/31/2017"